Are you looking for a career with a purpose?

 Nonprofit work provides purpose and meaning because the organizations tackle important issues and needs, such as hunger, access to healthcare, education, civil rights, animal welfare, environmental concerns, and democratic ideals to name a few.

 Historically, people often found themselves working for nonprofits somewhat by accident, it was not a conscious choice, but that has changed.

-In fact, over the course of the past 10 years, the number of employees has steadily risen—currently, about 14.4 million people are employed by a registered 501(c)3 nonprofit organization—and that number is expected to increase.
+In fact, over the course of the past 10 years, the number of employees has steadily risen—currently, about 14.4 million people are employed by a registered 501(c)3 nonprofit organization — and that number is expected to increase.

 These numbers might imply that nonprofits are desperate for workers and will hire virtually anyone to fill a seat, but that is not the case.
-Because nonprofits face challenges different from their for-profit counterparts, ranging from a lack of resources to sustainability, they must make careful hiring decisions.
+Because nonprofits face challenges different from their for-profit counterparts, ranging from a lack of resources to sustain, they must make careful hiring decisions.

-The nonprofits that succeed and remain effective are those that bring in personnel who possess a wide, but specific range of professional skills ranging from big picture strategy to everyday interpersonal relationship-building.
+The nonprofits that succeed and remain effective are those that bring in personnel who possess a wide, but specific range of professional skills ranging from big-picture strategy to everyday interpersonal relationship-building.